 DESIGN for SIX SIGMA includes a great many tools which, when combined, are intended to ensure that the mechanisms of action can be set reliably.
 This methodology can be applied for the development of new products and processes.

 The later that faults are recognized in the development process, the more costly it will be to rectify them.
 The benefits of DESIGN for SIX SIGMA are derived from this: Faults should be recognized as quickly as possible and eliminated in the DESIGN and development phase for new products and processes, to prevent the otherwise typical cost explosion at the beginning of the production phase.

 Methods in DESIGN for SIX SIGMA

-Workspace by Minitab© can also be downloaded as a 30-day free license and then used after the end of the seminar (for a total of 30 days).
+Workspace by Minitab© can also be downloaded as a 30-day free license and then used after the end of the training (for a total of 30 days).

-For all the tools for this seminar, Excel templates are available.
+For all the tools for this training, Excel templates are available.